Last Updated on March 23, 2023

 Close the doors, and nothing is heard of the noise below.
 Back in the room, black and white photographs decorate the platinum wall coverings so that a bit a glamor is felt no matter where we look.

 Relaxing outdoor space in Manhattan is hard to come by, which is why we appreciated the peaceful Rooftop Garden upstairs on the top level.
 Look out for the giant giraffe, perhaps the hotel’s namesake, up here in this airy space perfect for enjoying a drink or a coffee.
-We didn’t get the chance to sample the Bread & Tulips Italian restaurant upstairs, however, but the food that we saw looked delicious.
+We didn’t get the chance to sample the Casa Soglia Italian restaurant, however, but the food that we saw looked delicious.

 Stand Out Feature: Room size